Learn about licensed service organizations

 There is no deadline to apply.
-Applications can be made at any time.
-NRCan does reserve the right to cancel this process at any time and without notice.
+You may apply at any time; however, NRCan reserves the right to cancel this process at any time and without notice.

 What happens to an Application?

-After an application has been submitted to NRCan by email:
+After a service organization application has been submitted to NRCan by email:

 - An email will be sent by NRCan acknowledging receipt;